 Clearly defined objectives help to ensure that everyone in your organization is on the same page, and is marching to the same drummer.
 When you have defined your desired outcomes unambiguously, many of the other elements of quality culture will fall into place more easily.
 Without clearly defined objectives, however, your quality programs will feel directionless.

-Solid documentation is also important, and should include a quality manual that is thorough, accurate, and up-to-date.
+Should include a quality manual that is thorough, accurate, and up-to-date.
 We have already mentioned the importance of documenting roles and responsibilities.
 The process should not end there, however; thorough documentation serves as a valuable go-to resource whenever there is a question as to whether the agreed-upon practices should be.
-The best quality manuals are ones which multiple stakeholders have a voice in creating, reviewing, and updating policies and procedures.
+The best quality manuals are ones in which multiple stakeholders have a voice in creating, reviewing, and updating policies and procedures.

-Streamlined data -driven processes increase the value that quality programs can deliver and provide a firm basis for measuring and communicating that value to decision-makers higher up in the chain of command.
+Increase the value that quality programs can deliver and provide a firm basis for measuring and communicating that value to decision-makers higher up in the chain of command.
 An organization must be able to measure results in order to understand whether or not they are achieving the quality objectives that they set out to attain.
 At the same time, that process must be relatively easy.
 If processes are too burdensome, – including data collection processes, – then employees may not fully embrace the need to collect such information, and accuracy may suffer as a result.
 By putting data collection processes into the hands of your employees, – for example, by deploying mobile apps to replace paper-based systems in spreadsheets, you can make the process of collecting information vastly simpler.
-In addition, those kinds of systems (including Intellect 4.0 and the Intellect Platform) can be configured to meet your needs without creating unnecessary complexity, workflows can route documents to the appropriate personnel to be processed quickly and efficiently.
+In addition, those kinds of systems (including Intellect QMS) can be configured to meet your needs without creating unnecessary complexity, workflows can route documents to the appropriate personnel to be processed quickly and efficiently.